All of the Girls You Loved Before: Composition

 "All of the Girls You Loved Before" was written and produced by Swift, Frank Dukes, and Louis Bell.
 Dukes is credited under his birthname, Adam King Feeney, as writer.
 Musicians who played instruments on the track include Dukes (keyboard and guitar) and Matthew Tavares (guitar).
 Bell and Dukes programmed the song, which was mixed by Serban Ghenea and mastered by Randy Merrill.

-"All of the Girls You Loved Before" is a synth-pop song that incorporates a doo-wop progression and soft synths, which bring forth a soundscape that critics described as "dreamy" and "ethereal".
+"All of the Girls You Loved Before" is a synth-pop song that incorporates a slow jam groove and the doo-wop progression and soft synths, which bring forth a soundscape that critics described as "dreamy" and "ethereal".
 The track is a love song and media publications interpreted it as a message to her then-boyfriend, English actor Joe Alwyn, although Swift did not confirm the inspiration.
 In the lyrics, a female narrator reflects on her past loves before meeting her current lover ("Crying in the bathroom for some dude whose name I cannot remember now"); some critics interpreted this lyric as a reference to the events described in Swift's song "All Too Well (10 Minute Version)".
 She discusses her romantic partner's past love life and expresses gratitude to his ex-girlfriends for making him the righteous man he is now.
 In the bridge, she appreciates his mother ("Your mother brought you up loyal and kind") and all the women in his life and promises to love him forever.